 SoCalGas will use company resources to perform various functions over the course of the project.
 In particular, SoCalGas will be responsible for overall project and construction management, environmental management, project controls, and various other support functions.
 All third party contractor and consultant activity, including but not limited to environmental surveys and monitoring, procurement, engineering/design, land and right-of-way acquisition, construction management, and legal services will be overseen by company resources.
 SoCalGas developed a preliminary staffing plan for the functions that will be supporting the project.
-It is estimated that the number of SoCalGas full-time equivalent employees working on this project will range from roughly 14 in the early stages of the project to approximately 24 during the peak construction activities.
-The total direct costs for company labor are estimated to be approximately \$15.1 million.
+It is estimated that the number of SoCalGas full-time equivalent employees working on this project will range from roughly 714 in the early stages of the project to approximately 3924 during the peak construction activities.
+The total direct costs for company labor are estimated to be approximately \$22.115.1 million.

-E. Contingency
+E.D.
+Contingency

-The estimated project costs in this application include contingencies that, in aggregate, amount to between 8% and 9% of the total direct cost.
+The estimated project costs in this application include contingencies that, in aggregate, amount to 13.8% between 8% and 9% of the total direct cost.
 Contingency is a direct cost to the project and will be spent over the course of engineering, design, procurement, and construction.
-Per the Association for the Advancement of Cost Engineering (AACE), contingency is defined as "a cost element of the estimate used to cover the uncertainty and variability associated with a cost estimate, and unforeseeable elements of cost within the defined project scope."
-The risk of these unknown elements within the defined scope, and their associated costs materializing, is always present on construction projects like the North-South Project.
+Per the Association for the Advancement of Cost Engineering (AACE), contingency is defined as "a cost element of the estimate used to cover the uncertainty and variability associated with a cost estimate, and unforeseeable elements of cost within the defined project scope." -The risk of these unknown elements within the defined scope, and their associated costs materializing, is always present on construction projects like the North-South Project.
 Including a contingency allows for these costs to be budgeted, even though the exact contingency-related expenditures and unforeseen events are unknown at the current level of project definition.
-To calculate contingency, we analyzed each cost component, considered the risks related to the component that fall within the defined project scope, and established a contingency percentage.
+To calculate contingency for the Adelanto to Moreno pipeline, we analyzed each cost component $\frac{14}{3}$ , considered the risks related to the component that fall within the defined project scope, and established a contingency percentage.
+For the Adelanto Compressor Station, we determined contingency at the project level.
 This is a common process for calculating contingency.
 For example, in D.09-03-026, the Commission authorized PG&E's smart meter Program Upgrade.
 The approved authorized cost of that project included a risk based allowance (i.e., contingency) of 12.9%.
 In another example, in D.06-07-027 the Commission authorized PG&E's Advanced Metering Infrastructure project with an 8.0% contingency included in the cost estimate.
 In D.09-03-026, the Commission explains that "the analysis of risk for the Upgrade should consider the risk profiles specific to the Upgrade, rather than that of the original AMI project."
-Consistent with good estimating practice and these prior Commission precedents, SoCalGas and SDG&E have taken the approach of contemplating the risks specific to the North-South Project costs when determining a reasonable contingency to include in the cost estimate.
+Consistent with good estimating practice, and these prior Commission precedents, SoCalGas and SDG&E have taken the approach of contemplating the risks specific to the North-South Project costs when determining a reasonable contingency to include in the cost estimate.

-&lt;sup>7 AACE International Recommended Practice, No. 34-R-05, TCM Framework: 7.3 - Cost Estimating and Budgeting, 2007, p.
+&lt;sup>13 AACE International Recommended Practice, No. 34-R-05, TCM Framework: 7.3 - Cost Estimating and Budgeting, 2007, p.
 4.